My name is Anna and I want to get married.

 I don’t need a big showy affair, I’d be happy getting married just the two of us then maybe a shebang with friends after.

-A small wedding would be better for us then we wouldn’t have to worry about offending folk by not inviting them.
+A small wedding would be better for us then we wouldn’t have to worry about offending those who aren’t invited.

-It’s not about the wedding as an event it’s about the marriage as an entity.
+It’s not even about the wedding as an event it’s about the marriage as an entity.

 I always said if I wasn’t married by 38 I wouldn’t get married again.
 I’ve pushed that to 40 in hope, I’d really like a nice dress not a cream two piece from M&S but I don’t want to look like an idiot in taffeta.